What are company values?

 Finally, embed your values into your reward and recognition program too, and your overall approach to recognition.
 Our clients link eCards to values, to encourage values-based behaviour.
 It’s great to be able to articulate how someone demonstrates our Own It value with just a quick look at our Wow Wall, where we display all our eCards via social recognition.

-Selecting the right values will embed the right kind of behaviors among employees.
+Selecting the right values will embed the right kind of behaviours among employees.
 In turn this will drive engagement, productivity and innovation.

 Ask yourself this.
 If values drive behaviours, what behaviours do you wish to have your staff aspire too?